mmuhd/2side-mp/README.md

 Right now there are few places to sell or buy projects.
 One of the notable ones is Flippa but it can be expensive if you are selling a small project.
 Another is themeforest but this one is more tailored towards mass selling and templates.

 Digital information the future and it is a rapidly growing industry.
 I think there are lot of great ideas and project getting created all the time.
-But sometimes people loss intrest or dont have time to continue working on them.
-This is were marketplaces like codemp come in as it allows the creater to pass it onto the next person.
+But sometimes people lose interest or don't have time to continue working on them.
+This is were marketplaces like codemp come in as it allows the creator to pass it onto the next person to continue working on it.

+Codemp.
+Will allow the creator the pass there project onto the next person so a idea never stops.
+We believe you should be able to sell your project with no cost.
+Think of codemp as the gumtree for tech.